-- 14.1 WDs for hollowware are used to process bowls, receivers, instrument trays, containers and lids etc. The WD may be a dedicated machine intended solely for hollowware or a WD for surgical instruments with an appropriate load carrier and operating cycle.
-In the latter case the tests and reference loads described in this chapter should also be applied to the WD for surgical instruments (see Chapter 13). - 14.2 WDs for hollowware may be Type 1 (single or double door) or Type 2 (multiple chamber or conveyor). - 14.3 Thermal disinfection should be verified by thermometric measurement; the use of biological indicators for assessment of thermal disinfection is not a satisfactory alternative.
+- 14.1 Precautions must be taken to ensure that the microbiological quality of the final rinse water will not compromise in any way the efficacy of the process.
+The final rinse water will require to be of high quality and shown to be free of mycobacteria.
+The microbiological quality of the final rinse water should be monitored weekly to ensure compliance. - WDs for hollowware are used to process bowls, receivers, instrument trays, containers and lids etc. The WD may be a dedicated machine intended solely for hollowware or a WD for surgical instruments with an appropriate load carrier and operating cycle.
+In the latter case, the tests and reference loads described in this Chapter should also be applied to the WD for surgical instruments (see Chapter 13). - 14.3 WDs for hollowware may be Type 1 (single or double door) or Type 2 (multiple chamber or conveyor). - 14.4 Thermal disinfection should be verified by thermometric measurement; the use of biological indicators for assessment of thermal disinfection is not a satisfactory alternative.

-- 14.4 Metal and plastic hollowware has significantly different drying characteristics and may also have different carrier requirements since plastic containers are easily 'flipped over' and may then become filled with water.
+- Metal and plastic hollowware has significantly different drying characteristics and may also have different carrier requirements since plastic containers are easily 'flipped over' and may then become filled with water.
 When this happens, not only are the containers impossible to dry but also, there may be a serious risk of scalding when unloading the WD.
 Plastic items are usually more difficult to dry and are therefore chosen for the standard test load.

-- 14.5 The suggested standard test load for hollowware should consist of items conforming to BS 5452: 1977 (1989) as follows:
+- 14.6 The suggested standard test load for hollowware should consist of items conforming to BS 5452: 1977 (1989) as follows:

 - a. instrument tray 200 mm x 150 mm;

 - b. instrument tray 300 mm x 250 mm;

 - c. compartmented instrument tray 270 mm x 180 mm;

 - d. kidney dish of 150 mm x 300 mm;

 - e. wash bowl of 350 mm x 135 mm;

 - f. lotion bowl of 100 mm x 45 mm;

-- g. lotion bowl of 250 mm x 110 mm;
+- lotion bowl of 250 mm x 110 mm;

 - h. gallipot of 40 mm (30 ml to 60 ml);

 - i. gallipot of 80 mm (250 ml to 280 ml);

-j. sufficient additional items of the same type to form a full load.
+- j. sufficient additional items of the same type to form a full load.